lamnhan066/isolate_contactor/README.md

 ## Contributions

-If you encounter any problems or feel the library is missing a feature, please feel free to open an issue.
+If you encounter any problems or feel the library is missing a feature, feel free to open an issue.
 Pull request are also welcome.

-## To-do list

-* [x] Await for the result from isolate when using `isolateContactor.sendMessage`.
-* [x] Allow creating multiple child isolates at the same time to solve multiple inputs sent from main isolate.
-Move this feature to `isolate_manager`: [pub](https://pub.dev/packages/isolate_manager) | [git](https://github.com/vursin/isolate_manager)
-* [x] Add real isolate for web platform with service-worker.js.